Rider's Guide Text Page - Access Services : ASI

 11 – 20 1:00 – 2:30

-Being Put on Hold When You Call: We try not to keep you on hold.
-But if you are on hold, please do not hang up.
+Being Put on Hold When You Call: We try not to keep you on hold, however, if you are placed on hold, please do not hang up.
 We will get to you as soon as possible.

 Changing Your Trip: If you want to change a scheduled trip, please call the reservation number.
-Access may not be able to make changes on the day of your trip.
-Please call as soon as you realize you must make a change.
+However, please note that Access may not be able to make same-day changes due to existing vehicle assignments.
+Please call as soon as you realize you need to make a change to allow you to plan your day accordingly.

-Trips to Drop Something Off or Pick Something Up: Even if all you need to do is drop something off or pick something up, the driver is not able to wait for you.
+Trips to Drop Something Off or Pick Something Up: If you schedule a trip to drop something off or pick something up, the driver will not able to wait for you.
 You need to schedule two separate trips.
+It is best to take into consideration the travel time and the 20-minute window.

-Requesting Certain Types of Vehicles: Customers using wheelchairs, scooters, or similar mobility devices will be provided only accessible vehicles for their Access trips.
-Customers who do not need wheelchair-accessible vans may be transported in accessible or non-accessible vehicles.
-Customers are not able to request specific types of vehicles for trips.
+Requesting Certain Types of Vehicles: Riders using wheelchairs, scooters, or similar mobility devices will be transported by accessible vehicles for their Access

 Reasonable Modification Requests:

-A reasonable modification is a modification to Access’ policies, practices or procedures that is requested by an eligible customer to ensure they are able to use the paratransit system.
+A reasonable modification is a modification to Access’ policies, practices or procedures that is requested by an eligible rider to ensure they are able to use the paratransit system.

-3. It is determined that the customer is able to fully use the entity’s services, programs, or activities for their intended purpose without the requested modification;
+It is determined that the rider is able to fully use the entity’s services, programs, or activities for their intended purpose without the requested modification;

 > Where’s My Ride